 Outreach to external constituents will also be an important factor for Goal 3(b) as NSU seeks to strengthen its market responsiveness.
 While many NSU programs, particularly those with specialty accreditations have advisory panels and community connections, NSU has room for growth in this area.
 Practitioner feedback and best practice research will be the compass for improved program and course design.
-In addition, Goal 3(b) aligns with a state-wide effort to improve Oklahoma's economic future, and the needs of local schools, businesses, and industries.
-The Oklahoma State Regents for Higher Education, the governing board with oversight over curriculum matters, requires that all new programs requests respond to an alignment question about the state's five workforce ecosystems identified by the Oklahoma Department of Commerce.
 Faculty, department chairs, and deans will have primary responsibility for this goal and objective.